This is my Ultimate Guard Retention System!

 All walls need to be supported by a frame.

-Thus, Guard is a wall that’s supported by a frame.
-Your Guard needs to be strongly supported to keep your opponent’s weight from smashing down on your head, neck and torso.
+Thus, your Guard is simply a wall that’s supported by a frame.
+Furthermore, your Guard needs to be strongly supported to keep your opponent’s weight from smashing down on your head, neck and torso.

 Half Guard with the Underhook.
 You NEED to frame with your shoulder or else you’re gonna get smashed!